50th Attack Squadron: World War I

+Organization and training in the United States

 The unit was first organized as the 50th Aero Squadron with 149 men at Kelly Field No. 1, Texas, on 6 August 1917.
-Moved to Kelly Field No. 2 on 12 September and designated as a school squadron, personnel entering training for engine mechanics and performed field garrison duties.
-Was moved back to Field No. 1 on 17 November and was designated a service squadron, being equipped with Curtiss JN-4 aircraft and pilots, and entered training for combat service in France.
+It moved to Kelly Field No. 2 on 12 September and was designated as a school squadron, its personnel entered training for engine mechanics and performed field garrison duties.
+It moved back to Field No. 1 on 17 November and was equipped with Curtiss JN-4 aircraft and pilots, and entered training for combat service in France.

-On 20 December 1917, the 50th transferred from Kelly Field and ordered for overseas duty.
-It moved to the Aviation Concentration Center, Camp Mills, Garden City, New York and arrived on 3 January 1918.
-Departed from the United States on transport No. 508 (RMS Carmania on 9 January, arriving Liverpool, England on 24 January.
-Once in England, the 50th was moved to RFC Harlaxton, Lincolnshire and began advance training prior to being sent to France.
-Instruction was received in aircraft rigging and engine repair, along with gunnery, radio, photography and aerial bombing.
+On 20 December 1917, the 50th transferred from Kelly Field for overseas duty.
+It moved to the Aviation Concentration Center, Camp Mills, Garden City, New York arriving on 3 January 1918.
+It departed from the United States on transport No. 508 (RMS Carmania on 9 January, arriving at Liverpool, England on 24 January.
+Once in England, the 50th was moved to RFC Harlaxton, Lincolnshire and began advanced training in aircraft rigging and engine repair, along with gunnery, radio, photography and aerial bombing prior to being sent to France.